Recovering Structured Data From Superimposed Non-Linear Measurements: Proofs of the Main Results

 \item \emph{Lifting method:} Set $\alift \coloneqq [\a^1 \cdots \a^M]$.
 Then, the measurement pair\footnote{Hereafter, the matrix space $\R^{n \times N}$ is canonically identified with $\R^{n \cdot M}$.
 In particular, we regard $\alift$ as a random vector in $\R^{n \cdot M}$.} $(\alift, y)$ obeys Model~\ref{model:proofs:generalobs} (with $\subgparam = 1$ and $d = n\cdot M$) and we have

 \end{thmlist} \end{proposition} The proof of Proposition~\ref{prop:proofs:modelcovar} is provided at the end of this subsection.

-\begin{remark} The statement of Proposition~\ref{prop:proofs:modelcovar} reflects the key methodology of \cite{plan2015lasso,genzel2016estimation}: The scaling parameters in Definition~\ref{def:results:scalparam} are precisely chosen such that the model mismatch (sometimes referred to as ``noise'') is uncorrelated with the measurement vectors $\adir$ and $\alift$, respectively. \end{remark}
+\begin{remark} The statement of Proposition~\ref{prop:proofs:modelcovar} reflects the \emph{orthogonality principle} in linear estimation theory: the scaling parameters in Definition~\ref{def:results:scalparam} are precisely chosen such that the model mismatch (sometimes referred to as ``noise'') is uncorrelated with the measurement vectors $\adir$ and $\alift$, respectively.
+Note that this classical methodology was also applied in \cite{plan2015lasso,genzel2016estimation}, although not stated explicitly. \end{remark}

 The second important quantity of Theorem~\ref{thm:proofs:abstractrecovery} is the conic mean width $\meanwidth[1]{\cone{\sset}{\grtrgen}}$.
 Intuitively, this geometric parameter measures the complexity of the set $\sset$ in a local neighborhood of $\grtrgen$, and by \eqref{eq:proofs:abstractrecovery:meas}, it gets related to the sampling rate of the actual estimation problem.
 It is therefore substantial to select a structural constraint for \eqref{eq:proofs:klasso} which is ``compatible'' with the target vector $\grtrgen$, implying that recovery succeeds with a very few measurements.
 In the specific setup of Section~\ref{sec:results}, this is indeed the case because we can establish (sharp) upper bounds on $\meanwidth[1]{\cone{\sset}{\grtrgen}}$ that only logarithmically depend on the dimension of the ambient space: \begin{proposition} \begin{thmlist} \item \emph{Direct method:} Let the assumptions of Theorem~\ref{thm:results:direct} be satisfied and set